enso-org/enso/docs/language-server/protocol-language-server.md

   /** Profiling information for the expression */
   profilingInfo: ProfilingInfo[];

-  /** Whether the expression value was cached or not */
+  /** Whether the expression value came from the cache or not */
-  wasCached: bool;
+  fromCache: bool;
 }
 ```